-Hurricane Response Hub Project ECHO: Environmental Health Communication Strategies in a Hurricane Emergency Event
+Hurricane Response Hub Project ECHO: Environmental Health Communication Strategies in a Public Health Emergency Event

 The six-session ECHO series will support public health professionals with optimizing their public outreach, diversity engagement and use of communication media to better manage environmental health challenges.

-The series will be offered in early 2020.
-Session descriptions will be coming soon.
+The series will begin in June 2020.
 Certificates of completion will be available to participants who attend all six one-hour sessions.

 The series is designed for individuals working in state, regional, or local health departments and public health or hurricane preparedness, response, or recovery organizations.
 Our geographic priority areas includes Texas, Louisiana, Georgia, Florida, and Puerto Rico.
 However, other jurisdictions/locations will be considered as space is available, so we encourage all who are interested to sign up.